 General Conference 2020: Plans and Legislation at a glance

-In May 2020, the United Methodist General Conference will convene in Minneapolis, Minnesota.
+The United Methodist General Conference will convene in Minneapolis, Minnesota, next year, from Aug.
+29 through Sept.
+7. The 2020 General Conference was postponed because of the coronavirus pandemic.
 (Read news stories about the Conference here.)
-Following a contentious 2019 Special Session of General Conference, in which the Traditional Plan was adopted, maintaining that homosexuality is “incompatible with Christian teaching” and increasing penalties for self-avowed gay clergy and clergy who officiate same-sex weddings, the 2020 General Conference will again revisit these issues.
+Following a contentious 2019 Special Session of General Conference, in which the Traditional Plan was adopted, maintaining that homosexuality is “incompatible with Christian teaching” and increasing penalties for self-avowed gay clergy and clergy who officiate same-sex weddings, the postponed 2020 General Conference is expected to revisit these issues.
 Numerous plans and proposals have been or will be submitted.
 This page offers you information at a glance, along with links to take you deeper.
 This list is not exhaustive and will be updated from time to time.
 If you have any comments or questions, please submit them to Erik Alsgaard at .

 United Methodist News Service produced a comparison chart in early November 2019, explaining each of the proposals in brief.
 A thumbnail of the PDF is below, and the link to access the whole document is below the thumbnail.

 (PDF comparison chart updated on Nov.
 19, 2019)

 READ a Dec.
 10, 2019 story from United Methodist News Service that provides context on what's coming to the 2020 General Conference.

 The following list, adapted and expanded upon from a report originally published on the Minnesota Area of The United Methodist Church website, is not exhaustive but includes plans that have been distributed publicly.
 Additional proposals have been submitted.
 They will be published in the Advance Christian Daily Advocate (planned to be released in February), and will also be available for consideration by General Conference delegates.